L2RW+: A Comprehensive Benchmark Towards Privacy-Preserved Visible-Infrared Person Re-Identification: Related Work

 \subsection{Visible-Infrared Person ReID}

-VI-ReID aims to match visible and infrared images of the same pedestrian captured by non-overlapped cameras.
+VI-ReID aims to match visible and infrared images of the same pedestrian captured by non-overlapping cameras.
 Many studies have emerged recently, achieving remarkable progress.
+Based on the input type, VI-ReID can be categorized into image-based and video-based subtasks.

-For instance, Zhang \textit{et al.} \cite{DEEN} explored diverse modality-shared features to mine significant cross-modality patterns.
-Jiang \textit{et al.} \cite{DNS} designed domain shifting (DNS) that augments modality-specific and modality-shared representation, thereby regulating the model to concentrate on consistency between modalities.
+\textbf{Image-based VI-ReID.} Zhang \textit{et al.} \cite{DEEN} explored diverse modality-shared features to mine significant cross-modality patterns.
+Jiang \textit{et al.} \cite{DNS} designed domain shifting (DNS) that augments modality-specific and modality-shared representation, thereby regulating the model to concentrate on the consistency between modalities.
 Ren \textit{et al.} proposed a novel implicit discriminative knowledge learning (IKDL) network to discover identity-aware salient information for aligning visible and infrared modalities.
 Some auxiliary-based methods \cite{SGIEL,MUN,MMN} have also been developed to achieve modality alignment with the help of generated auxiliary modalities.
 Feng \textit{et al.} \cite{SGIEL} proposed a shape-guided diverse feature learning framework (SGIEL) that employs the body shape as the auxiliary information for modality alignment.
 Yu \textit{et al.} \cite{MUN} proposed a modality unifying network (MUN) that constructed a robust auxiliary modality by intra- and inter-modality learners.

+\textbf{Video-based VI-ReID.} Video-based VI-ReID aims to match pedestrian sequences across visible and infrared modalities.
+Different from image-based VI-ReID, it contains extra temporal information.
+Liu \textit{et al.} \cite{vcm} built the first video VI-ReID dataset dubbed HITSZ-VCM and designed the MITML method, attracting increasing research interest of this task.
+Specifically, Li \textit{et al.} \cite{IBAN} designed an Intermediary-guided Bidirectional spatial–temporal Aggregation Network (IBAN) to mitigate the modality gap and learn the spatial-temporal representation by leveraging anaglyph data as the auxiliary.
+Du \textit{et al.} \cite{bupt} proposed AuxNet, which employs GANs for modality alignment and adopts a curriculum learning strategy to learn temporal information from the sequence, effectively reducing the cross-modality gap.
+Yu \textit{et al.} \cite{tfclip} introduced TF-CLIP, which extracts identity-specific sequence features to replace the original text embeddings used in CLIP.
+Li \textit{et al.} \cite{vld} introduced VLD that learned modality-invariant sequence-level pedestrian representations guided by video-level language prompts.